Coaching Behind a Mask

 – Internal cue: “Focus on extending through the hips, knees and ankles”

 – External cue: “Explode over a bed of hot coals”

-Once the athlete has heard a cue like this one or twice, it can be even further abbreviated to a buzz word such as “COALS!” to trigger an image and action in the athlete’s mind to achieve the outcome intended by the coach.
+Once the athlete has heard a cue like this once or twice, it can be even further abbreviated to a buzzword such as “COALS!” to trigger an image and action in the athlete’s mind to achieve the outcome intended by the coach.

 This season brings back time-tested training aids that old-school coaches still stick to for their S&C sessions.
 The earbuds (aka wireless microphone) can be used to aid the projection of a coach’s voice in large group settings.
 The latest sets have long battery lives and are even water/sweatproof, amplifying a coach’s pitch with a simple Bluetooth connection to the sound system in the training facility.
 Save your voice by working smarter, not harder.

 The tablet (aka whiteboard) with the workout of the day in large fonts helps athletes follow along with the training program.
 Any visual props do help coaches conserve energy and more importantly, their voices.
 Furthermore, bringing back the chalkboard makes you a hipster coach.

 The gym props (in the absence of tactile cueing or manual adjustment due to current physical distancing measures) can help to reinforce movements, postures and set-ups for athletes.
 It’s time to bring back the previously utilised sticks, mini-bands and skipping ropes.
 Just ensure that all the training accessories used are adequately wiped down and sanitised after each use.